samuelgoto/proposal-number-parse/README.md

 More recently, as numeric separators are moving on, a similar [issue](https://github.com/tc39/proposal-numeric-separator/issues/11) was brought up that parseFloat() wasn't useful anymore to parse user input with _s.

+In addition to that, the same [issue](https://github.com/tc39/proposal-numeric-separator/issues/11#issuecomment-314893789) appears as we introduce BigInts.

 # Alternatives considered

 Here are some of the ideas that circulated in different threads: